awake991/Final-Project/README.md

 # Final-Project
- Final Project for Intro to Python
+ Final Project for Intro to Python.
+I currently do not know what I plan to do my final project on.